awslabs/aws-fluent-plugin-kinesis/README.md

 The number of attempts to make (with exponential backoff) when loading instance profile credentials from the EC2 metadata service using an IAM role.
 Defaults to 5 retries.

 ### assume_role_credentials
-Typically, you use AssumeRole for cross-account access or federation.
+Typically, you can use AssumeRole for cross-account access or federation.

     <match *>
       @type kinesis_streams